Approximations of countably-infinite linear programs over bounded measure spaces: Introduction

+We remark that our schemes are not reliant on the Lasserre hierarchy~\cite{Laurent2009,Lasserre2009}.
+Specifically: the schemes do not use moment and localising matrices to constrain their feasible sets; the problem data need not be polynomial (or more generally, have any algebraic structure); and the convergence proofs do not require \textit{positivstellens\"atze}.
+If the problem data is polynomial, then our schemes can use moment bounds obtained with the Lasserre hierarchy to: (i) tackle problems beyond the reach of the Lasserre hierarchy (e.g.\ to produce bounds for non-polynomial test functions); (ii) recover converging bounds in cases where the hierarchy has no convergence guarantees and its progress stalls (see \cite[Section V.B]{Kuntz2019} for an example).
+In this sense, the schemes proposed here enlarge the already impressive list of applications of the Lasserre hierarchy.}

-The outline of the paper is as follows.
+The paper is organised as follows.
 In Section~\ref{thelp}, we introduce the class of CILPs we consider, and we motivate our work with two problems taken from the Markov chain literature.
-In Section~\ref{sec:A}, we present approximations of the optimal values and optimal points of the CILPs, prove their convergence, and obtain practically useful error bounds for the optimal values.
-In Section~\ref{sec:B}, we derive approximations of the minimal points of the CILPs and show how to bound their error.
+In Section~\ref{sec:A}, we present approximations of the CILPs' optimal values and points, prove their convergence, and obtain practically useful error bounds for the optimal values.
+In Section~\ref{sec:B}, we derive approximations of the CILPs' minimal points and show how to bound their error.
 In Section~\ref{sec:schemes}, we present two numerical procedures (Schemes A and B) to compute these approximations.
 Afterwards, in Section~\ref{applicationsrev}, we describe their application to the motivating problems of Section~\ref{thelp}.
-We conclude the paper with a discussion in Section~\ref{conclu}.
+We conclude the paper with a discussion in Section~\ref{conclu}. { The paper has three appendices: Appendix~\ref{appendix} contains the more technical proofs; Appendix~\ref{wtv} clarifies the relationship between the various notions of convergence we use; Appendix~\ref{shedvarfin} explains how to dispense of a technical assumption in our results, which is only assumed to simplify the exposition.}